A short exposition of the Madsen-Weiss theorem

-To place things in their natural setting, consider a smooth closed orientable manifold $M$ of arbitrary dimension, and let $\C(M,\R^\infty)$ be the space of all smooth oriented submanifolds of $\R^\infty$ diffeomorphic to $M$.
-This is the union of its subspaces $\C(M,\R^n)$ of smooth oriented submanifolds of $\R^n$ diffeomorphic to $M$, for finite values of $n$, with the direct limit topology, where each $\C(M,\R^n)$ is given the usual $C^\infty$ topology as the orbit space of the embedding space $\E(M,\R^n)$ under the action of $\Diff^+(M)$ by composition.
-By definition, in the direct limit topology on $\C(M,\R^\infty)$ a set is open if and only if it intersects each subspace $\C(M,\R^n) $ in an open set.
-A key feature of direct limit topologies is that compact subspaces lie in finite stages of the direct limit, so the homotopy groups and homology groups of a direct limit are the direct limits of the homotopy and homology groups of the finite stages.
+The homology of the mapping class group of a closed orientable surface $S$ is the homology of an Eilenberg-MacLane space $K(\Gamma,1)$, with $\Gamma$ the mapping class group.
+We are free to choose any $K(\Gamma,1)$ we like, and there is a particular choice that works well for the Madsen-Weiss theorem.
+This is the space $\C(S,\R^\infty)$ of all smooth oriented subsurfaces of $\R^\infty$ diffeomorphic to $S$.
+The symbol $\C$ is chosen to indicate that $\C(S,\R^\infty)$ is the space of all possible ``configurations" of $S$ in $\R^\infty$.
+The space $\C(S,\R^\infty)$ is the union of its subspaces $\C(S,\R^n)$ of smooth oriented subsurfaces of $\R^n$ diffeomorphic to $S$, for finite values of $n$, with the direct limit topology.
+Each $\C(S,\R^n)$ is given the usual $C^\infty$ topology as the orbit space of the embedding space $\E(S,\R^n)$ under the action of $\Diff^+(S)$ by composition, where $\Diff^+(S)$ is the group of orientation-preserving diffeomorphisms of $S$ with the $C^\infty$ topology.
+By definition, in the direct limit topology on $\C(S,\R^\infty)$ a set is open if and only if it intersects each subspace $\C(S,\R^n) $ in an open set.
+A key feature of direct limit topologies (for Hausdorff spaces) is that compact subspaces lie in finite stages of the direct limit, so the homotopy groups and homology groups of a direct limit are the direct limits of the homotopy and homology groups of the finite stages.